KarAshutosh/karashutosh.github.io/blogs/blog2.md

 ## User & Group Management

 Absolutely!
-Let’s go **command by command**, explaining what it does, why it’s used, and the security reasoning behind it.
-I’ll go section by section from the merged document.
+Let's go **command by command**, explaining what it does, why it's used, and the security reasoning behind it.
+I'll go section by section from the merged document.

 ### Listing Users